 In the Classroom

-As such, I offer many different types of training for teachers.
 The goal is that we meet each teacher with their technology skills and needs, just like the teachers and para-pros meet their students, where they are.
-Part of this process can be "team-teaching" where I come into the classroom and teach the students about tech and the classroom teacher supports and helps students.
+Part of this process can be "team-teaching" in the classroom and teach the students about tech and the classroom teacher supports and helps students.
 The benefits to this are great for learning!
 First, the students across the district receive consistent instruction.
 Second, the teachers are able to learn right along with the students!
 No additional training!

 Fifth Grade 3D Printing